dr-you-group/OsteoporosisTreatmentPathways/README.md

 ==========
 1. Follow [these instructions](https://ohdsi.github.io/Hades/rSetup.html) for seting up your R environment, including RTools and Java.

 2. Open your study package in RStudio.
-Use the following code to install all the dependencies:
+(If you use docker image):

 	```r
 	renv::deactivate()